What Makes Good Nurses Stand Out in Today’s Healthcare Field?

 Each blog post is dated and contains accurate information as of that date.
 Certain information may have changed since the blog post publication date.
 If you would like to confirm the current accuracy of blog information, please visit our ABSN overview page or contact admissions at (855) 830-2713.

-If you’re exploring becoming a nurse, you probably already have some qualities of a great nurse, like caring about others and wanting to make a difference.
-If you already have a bachelor’s degree in a non-nursing field or 60 college credits, an Accelerated Bachelor of Science in Nursing (ABSN) program, like the one at University of St. Thomas Houston, may be an ideal fit for you.
-Our students are compassionate, flexible and empathetic, and our program is dedicated to empowering them to strengthen the qualities they already have and incorporate them into their nursing career.
+If you already have a bachelor’s degree in a non-nursing field or at least 60 college credits, consider applying to the University of St. Thomas’ Accelerated Bachelor of Science in Nursing (ABSN) program.
+Our students are compassionate, flexible, and empathetic, and our program is dedicated to empowering them to strengthen their valuable qualities and incorporate them into their nursing careers.

 1. Ethical

-2. Knowledgeable
+2. Communicative

 Do you have what it takes to become a nurse?
 Here are five ways to help you decide if nursing is right for you.